 What ingredients are used in these paleo chocolate donuts?

-The starch in these paleo chocolate donuts comes from finely ground plantain, that you grind in your food processor.
+The starch in these donuts comes from finely ground plantain, that you grind in your food processor.
 And while you can very faintly taste it, especially when trying these donuts without the glaze, the glazed donuts are rich, chocolatey and super delicious.
 As in, it’s very difficult to stop at one!

 In addition to plantain, these paleo donuts contain eggs, dark chocolate, butter, vanilla, a small amount of coconut sugar, cocoa powder, baking soda, and kosher salt.

 I started out with Paleo Mom’s donuts recipe, but I felt that it wasn’t chocolatey enough for my taste.
-I wanted these paleo chocolate donuts to taste good even without the glaze.
+I wanted these donuts to taste good even without the glaze.
 So I added unsweetened cocoa powder and coconut sugar, and then I felt it was perfect – even without the glaze.

 Use Chocolate not treated with alkali

 The baking soda in these paleo donuts needs an acid to react with, and alkali-treated chocolate will not provide that acid.
 Chocolate that was treated with alkali will state so on the ingredients list.

 These paleo chocolate donuts are excellent, with one caveat: as always when it comes to clean baked goods, remember that it’s unfair to compare these paleo donuts to “real” cake donuts.
 They are not as sweet, but they are also not as junky.
 No grains, no trans fats, no vegetable oils, no white sugar, no artificial colors and flavors, and no preservatives.